Refusal to Submit to an Alcohol or Drug Test FAQs

 Information 24/7 – If you have questions about a ticket, suspension, or revocation on your Missouri driver record, you may now call our new interactive voice response system at (573) 526-2407 - available 24 hours a day, 7 days a week.

 For information on how to reinstate your driving privilege in Missouri, visit the License Reinstatement Requirements page of our website.

 If your driver driver record shows more than one intoxication-related law enforcement contact, you are required to have an Ignition Interlock Device (IID) installed on any vehicle you operate.
 You must maintain the device for a minimum period of six months from the reinstatement date.
 You will be monitored during the last three months of the six-month period.
 If you have any violations, as determined by the device manufacturer during the monitoring period, your requirement to maintain the device will be extended until you complete a three-consecutive-month period without violation.
 Violations are defined in 7 CSR 60-2.010 (refer to "violations reset" language).

 An SR-22 form is an insurance filing from your insurance company that shows your motor vehicle has liability insurance.

 You must file the SR-22 form for two years from the effective date of your Chemical Revocation.

-If you have an alcohol offense, such as an alcohol or drug revocation on your driver record, the law requires you to complete a SATOP (or comparable course) as a condition of reinstating your driving privilege in Missouri.
+If you have an alcohol offense, such as an alcohol or drug revocation on your driver record, the law requires you to complete a Substance Awareness Traffic Offender Program (SATOP) (or comparable program) as a condition of reinstating your driving privilege in Missouri.

-Information regarding SATOP courses is available on the Missouri Department of Mental Health, Division of Behavioral Health website.
+Information regarding Substance Awareness Traffic Offender Program (SATOP) courses is available on the Missouri Department of Mental Health, Division of Behavioral Health website.

 You must petition the Circuit or Associate Circuit Court in the county where the arrest or stop occurred.
 A petition for review must be filed within 30 days from the date the Notice of Revocation is issued.